szkrd/api-get-cache/README.md

 for minutes).

 Sometimes I need to work with http only api endpoints, but my local server needs to be https, so to avoid downgrading I can add my own cert.
-An an _ideal world_ the backend api would return https with the same dev cert the frontend team uses.
+In an _ideal world_ the backend api would return https with the same dev cert the frontend team uses.

 Anything production related you are probably looking for something